 Recommendation for a long-term suspension as determined by local policy or by Code.
 Link: (11 to 45 days as defined in § 22.1-276.01)

 Level 5 responses: Level 5 responses are reserved for those behaviors that require a referral to the superintendent or designee.
 For preschool to grade three students, any suspension beyond three days must be referred to the superintendent.
 A referral to the superintendent or designee may not automatically result in an expulsion, alternative placement, school reassignment, or long-term suspension.
+Appropriate behavioral interventions and instructional supports should accompany any removals from the student’s regular school setting by the superintendent or designee.

 Required School-based Administrative Responses to Level 5 Behaviors